aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 > Any organization that designs a system will produce a design whose structure is the copy of the organization's communication structure.

-A system that must be developed by many teams with different concerns must have an architecture that facilitates independent actions by those teams, so that the teams do not interfere with each other during development.
-This is accomplished by properly partitioning the system into well-isolated, independently developable components.
+A system that must be developed by many teams with different concerns must have an architecture that **facilitates independent actions** by those teams, so that the **teams do not interfere with each other** during development.
+This is accomplished by properly **partitioning** the system **into** well-isolated, independently developable **components**.
 Those components can be allocated to teams that can work independently of each other.

 #### DEPLOYMENT

-How easy is it to deploy your system?
-Architecture plays a huge role here.
-The goal is «immediate deployment» after build.
+**The goal** is «immediate deployment» after build.
 A good architecture does not rely on dozens of configurations scripts and properly file tweaks.

-Again, this is achieved through the proper partitioning isolation of the components, including those master components that tie the whole system together and ensure that each component is properly started, integrated and supervised.
+Again, this is achieved through the proper **partitioning** and isolation of the **components**, including those master components that tie the whole system together and ensure that each component is properly started, integrated and supervised.

 #### LEAVING OPTIONS OPEN

-A good architecture balances all of those concerns with a component structure that mutually satisfies them all.
+A good architecture **balances all of those concerns** with a component structure that mutually satisfies them all.

 Achieving this balance is pretty hard.
-The problem is that all the use cases are, the operational constrais, the operational constrains, the deployment requirements are unknown or dynamic as the system moves through its life cycle.
+The problem is that all the **use cases**, the operational constrains and the deployment **requirements** are **unknown or dynamic** as the system moves through its life cycle.
 The goals we must meet are indistinct and inconstant.

-Architecture principles help balance those concerns even when you don't have a clear picture.
+Architecture principles help balance those concerns even when you do not have a clear picture.
 They help partition our system into well-isolated components that allow to leave as many options as possible, for as long as possible, making the system easy to change.

 #### DECOUPLING LAYERS

 The architect wants the structure that supports all the necessary use cases.
 He does not know what they are, but he knows the basic intent of the system.
 It is a shopping cart / bill of materials / orders processing.
-So the archictect can employ SRP and CCP to separate those things that change for different reasons and collect those things that change for the same reasons – giving the context of the intent of the system.
+So the archictect can employ SRP and CCP to **separate** those things that change for different reasons and **collect** those things that change for the same reasons – **giving the context of the intent** of the system.

 For example, GUI and BR change for different reasons.
-A good architect would separate them so that they can be independently changed.
+Separate them so that they can be independently changed.

 BR may be closely tied to the app, or may be general.
 For example, the validation of the inputs is a BR that is closely tied to the app.
 In contrast, the calculation of interest and the counting of inventory are BR that are more closely associated with the domain.
-These two different kinds of rules will change at different rates, and for different reasons – they should be separated to be changed independently.
+These two **different kinds of BR** will change at different rates, and for different reasons – they should be **separated** to be changed independently.

-The DB, the query language are technical details that have nothing to do with the BR or the UI.
-The architecture should separate them from the rest of the system so that they can be independently changed.
+The DB, the query language are **technical details** that **have nothing to do with the BR or the UI**.
+The architecture should **separate them from the rest of the system** so that they can be independently changed.

-Thus we find the system divided into decoupled horisontal layers – GUI, app-specific BR, app-independent BR, DB, etc.
+Thus we find the system divided into **decoupled horisontal layers** – GUI, app-specific BR, app-independent BR, DB, etc.

 #### DECOUPLING USE CASES

-The use cases themselver also change for different reasons. «Adding an order» and «deleting an order» are two use cases that change at different rates and for different reasons.
-Use cases are a very natural way to divide the system.
+The **use cases themselves** also change for different reasons. «Adding an order» and «deleting an order» are two use cases that change at different rates and for different reasons.
+Use cases are a very natural way to **divide** the system.

-At the same time, use cases are narrow vertical slices that cut through the horizontal layers of the system.
+At the same time, **use cases** are narrow **vertical slices** that **cut through the horizontal layers** of the system.
 Each use case uses some UI, app-specific BR, app-independed BR, DB functionality.
 Thus, divide the system into horizontal layers and vertial use cases.

 |                    | Add an order | Remove an order | Edit an order | List orders |
 | ------------------ | ------------ | --------------- | ------------- | ----------- |